Drewpeifer/medialytics/README.md

 ### Simple Installation with Docker Compose

+Set up:

+1. Copy .env.sample from the repository as .env
+1. Set the `SERVER_IP` variable equal to your Plex server's public IP (found in Plex Settings > Remote Access)
+1. Set the `SERVER_TOKEN` variable equal to your **PRIVATE** plex token. **Do not share this value with anyone!** If compromised, generate a new one ([instructions on locating and generating a token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))

 This assumes you followed the instructions and have a `.env` file in the same repo as a `docker-compose.yml` file with the following:

 ```